Guitar Center Shipping

 Where Do They Ship From?

-When you place an order with Guitar Center, normally the items are shipped from their 700,000 square foot warehouse in Kansas City.
-This distribution center is centrally located to be able to offer customers faster shipping.
+The items are shipped from their 700,000-square-foot warehouse.
+This distribution center is centrally located to be able to offer faster shipping.

 How Long Does It Take To Get To Each Store?